goodonone/celebrity-health-fitness-video-subscription/README.md

 <img src="finalProject/Design/Screenshots/ShowOrHidePassword.jpg" width=50% height=50%>

 ## Content Page
 The concept behind the content page is, it is all One page, and the view for each tier is contextually loaded, for one free tier and two paid tiers.
-Only the highest tier has access to the Monthly Live One-On-Ones.
+Only the highest tier has access to the Monthly Live Workouts.
 There is a persistent fixed countdown timer ticking away reminding the lower tier members to upgrade.
 The workouts here are categorized by year of release, every video being released every week wihtin that year.

 ### Free Tier View